ariesiitr/Music-Controlled-LEDs/README.md

 ## Objective:

-We planned to make a 3-Dimensional 4x4x4 Music ControlledLED Cube.
-Our objective was to programme the circuit forvarious intensity values.
-The circuit would detect these values from a sound/music source through a sensor and light dierentLEDs governing cool patterns.
+We planned to make a 3-Dimensional 4x4x4 Music Controlled LED Cube.
+Our objective was to programme the circuit for various intensity values.
+The circuit would detect these values from a sound/music source through a sensor and light different LEDs governing cool patterns.